dansmyers/IntroToCS-Fall-2019/Labs/A-We_Use_Computers_To_Make_Videogames.md

 ## Get BlueJ

-Go to (www.bluej.org)[the BlueJ homepage].
+Go to [the BlueJ homepage](www.bluej.org).
 Download the appropriate version for your operating system (Mac or Windows).
 Open the ZIP file into a location that you can remember.
 Click on the BlueJ logo to launch the program.

 **If you get an error about Java's JDK**, let me know.
-You probably need to download a JDK ("Java Development Kit") from (https://www.oracle.com/technetwork/java/javase/downloads/index.html)[this site].
+You probably need to download a JDK ("Java Development Kit") from [this site](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

 The first thing you need to do is create a **project**.
 From the main BlueJ screen, go to Project --> New Project.
 In the panel that appears, use the "Choose" button to select a directory where you want to put your BlueJ projects.
 Then type a name for the project like `CMS_167_Graphics_Lab` and hit OK.